Landslide and Disaster Preparedness in Japan

 Slides are caused by water, gravity, and generally a layer of clay that lets loose.
 Landslides usually happen when the ground is saturated by heavy rains (Holdeman, 2016).

-• When water penetrates the soil, it saturates the ground and reduces friction between the top later of soils and harder layers of bedrock beneath.
+• When water penetrates the soil, it saturates the ground and reduces friction between the top layers of soil and the harder layers of bedrock beneath.

 • The top layer of soil then slides downwards, creating a landslide.